 Dr. Nick uses this technology on just about every patient.
 This includes the placement of white/composite fillings, CEREC® CAD/CAM porcelain crowns and veneers, air abrasion procedures, dental implant placements, oral surgical procedures; just about everything he does.
 The advantages to the patient are tremendous: safety, predictability, comfort, and better visualization.
 Though this single use technology is quite expensive, Dr. Nick will not perform his dental work without it for two main reasons:

 1) he wants everyone protected

 Step into the future of dentistry!

 Lasers.
-We use a soft tissue diode laser to provide dental care to our patients.
-The benefits of this technology are tremendous.
-It can be used not only to help improve/assist us in our CEREC CAD-CAM dentistry by improving our digital optical impressions, but it can be used as an adjunct to scaling and root planing (deep cleaning) gum procedures, aphthous ulcer care, gum shaping, control of minor hemorrhage (or bleeding of the gums during surgical procedures), and several other surgical procedures.
+We use both a Solea Hard/Soft tissue laser and a soft tissue diode laser to provide dental care for our patients.
+The benefits of these technologies are tremendous!
+They can be used to help improve/assist us in our CEREC CAD-CAM dentistry by improving our digital optical impressions, to remove cavities without a shot or a drill, as an adjunct to scaling and root planing (deep cleaning) gum procedures, aphthous ulcer care, gum shaping, control of minor hemorrhage (or bleeding of the gums during surgical procedures), and many other surgical procedures.

-Examples of procedures that are routinely performed with the Odyssey Laser are:
+Examples of procedures that are routinely performed with these Lasers are: